NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.9.md

 **TODO: Issues that could not be categorized.
 Make sure the issue has the correct milestone (if required) or an appropriate Type label - StillOpens:**

-* Shipped APIs tool is not doing the work to copy APIs from unshipped to shipped - [#13153](https://github.com/NuGet/Home/issues/13153)

 * RemoteDependencyWalker allocates a lot due to the fact that it's called recursively - [#12748](https://github.com/NuGet/Home/issues/12748)

 * Audit security vulnerabilities without adding nuget.org as package source  - [#12698](https://github.com/NuGet/Home/issues/12698)

-* Warn when vulnerabilities are detected during packages.config package installation - [#12308](https://github.com/NuGet/Home/issues/12308)

-* Warn when vulnerabilities are detected during packages.config restore - [#12307](https://github.com/NuGet/Home/issues/12307)

-* Don't hit registration to gather deprecation/vulnerability metadata - [#10865](https://github.com/NuGet/Home/issues/10865)

-**TODO: Issues that could not be categorized.
-Make sure the issue has the correct milestone (if required) or an appropriate Type label - Nones:**

-* Migrate NuGet.CommandLine.XPlat package search to use System.CommandLine - [#13031](https://github.com/NuGet/Home/issues/13031)